THE SHELL - FAQ

 If you cannot use a ticket for an upcoming concert, we would very much appreciate it if you could donate that ticket back to the Ticket Office or The Shell Box Office (preferably several days in advance!) for a potential resale.
 You can also mail such a ticket to 1245 7th Ave., San Diego, CA 92101 (Attn: Ticket Office).
 Tickets can be turned in anytime up to 24 hours in advance of your concert.
 A receipt will be mailed acknowledging your tax-deductible contribution.
 (We would be unable to accept any tickets for tax deduction purposes after the concert has begun or passed.)

-What benefits will be available to donors at The Shell?
+What donor benefits will be available at The Shell?

 Depending on level of giving, donor benefits include: preferred seating, access to intermission lounge, personal ticket concierge, upgraded access to parking and "meet the artist" events.
 For more information, contact Paige Kobdish at 619.615.3901.